Tsan Yuk Hospital

-Tsan Yuk Hospital is maternity hospital is located on 30 Hospital Road, Sai Ying Pun on Hong Kong Island, is a public hospital in Hong Kong, It was specialising in obstetrics and gynaecology.
+Tsan Yuk Hospital (贊育醫院; TYH) is maternity hospital is located on 30 Hospital Road, Sai Ying Pun on Hong Kong Island, is a public hospital in Hong Kong, It was specialising in obstetrics and gynaecology.
 It also operates as a teaching and training hospital for the medical and nursing students of Li Ka Shing Faculty of Medicine of the University of Hong Kong.

 Tsan Yuk Hospital was located at No. 36A Western Street in Sai Ying Pun after the hospital moved to the Hospital Road site in 1955.

 Mission

 Tsan Yuk Hospital is run under three objectives:

 In addition to offering a high-standard service, the hospital aims to help women with detected gynaecological abnormalities, and also to provide research and training facilities for doctors, nurses, medical students of the University of Hong Kong and other professionals.